thelia/docs/docs/getting_started/docker.md

 sidebar_position: 6
 ---

 A docker configuration is provided in the repository of Thelia.
-It uses docker-compose.
+It uses docker compose.

-It requires obviously [docker](https://docker.com/) and [docker-compose](http://docs.docker.com/compose/)
+It requires obviously [docker](https://docker.com/) and [docker compose](http://docs.docker.com/compose/)

 ## Get the project